TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 1. Read [W3C's flex section](https://www.w3.org/TR/css-flexbox-1/#flex-common) to understand the basic values of common flex shorthand values

-2. This [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) summarizes the entire flex short hand values as well as introduces some new syntax that hasn't been covered in the previous article.
+2. This [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) summarizes the entire flex shorthand values as well as introduces some new syntax that hasn't been covered in the previous article.

 3. This [CSS Tricks](https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis/) article explains the individual flex-grow, flex-shrink and flex-basis properties in detail